ansible/ansible/docs/docsite/rst/dev_guide/developing_collections_shared.rst

      - kubernetes.core.k8s_resource_options
      - kubernetes.core.k8s_scale_options

-:ref:`module_docs_fragments` covers the basics for documentation fragments.
+:ref:`playbooks_doc_fragments` covers the basics for documentation fragments.
 The `kubernetes.core <https://github.com/ansible-collections/kubernetes.core>`_ collection includes a complete example.

 If you use FQCN, you can use documentation fragments from one collection in another collection.